Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * The initial load happens right before the data warehouse becomes available for use.
 * When moving data between systems, you have to balance the speed and complexity of the overall operation.

+### Data Collection Methods

+#### Application Programming Interfaces (APIs)

+* API acts as an intermediary between two software applications, allowing them to communicate and exchange data with each other.
+* Its essentially a set of rules and specifications that define how applications can request and receive information from each other.